Beuhhhh/server-client-python/README.md

 1. **Start the client**:

    - Run the `client.py` script to start the client.

 2. **Connect the client to the server**:

    - The client will attempt to connect to the server.
-By default, the server is set to `6.tcp.eu.ngrok.io` on port `13223`.
+By default, the server is set to "" on port `xxxxx`.
 However, if you're using ngrok, you need to replace this with the address provided by ngrok (e.g., `0.tcp.ngrok.io:XXXXX`).

 3. **Logging and sending data**:

    - The client will log key presses to a file located at `AppData/Roaming/RiotGames/log.txt`.
 When prompted, the client will send the log file to the server.